Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: Introduction

 Until recently, abundances from the direct method were available only for nearby (z$\leq$0.1) galaxies, and have been essential to calibrate strong-line methods used everywhere else \citep[see][]{1979MNRAS.189...95P,2001A&A...369..594P,2008ApJ...681.1183K,2016MNRAS.457.3678P}.
 However, spatially-resolved direct-abundance measurements are rare because the auroral lines used for plasma diagnostics are often too faint for current-generation telescopes, even in nearby galaxies.
 This type of study has been elusive at high redshifts due to the faintness of the auroral lines.

 The 2D direct abundance studies to date are limited to local galaxies.
 The availability of JWST spectroscopy has opened many possibilities for exploring auroral lines in distant galaxies, where one can use the known physics and analysis to determine abundances from emission lines observed in the 0.6-5 $\mu m$ range.
-Very soon after the initial observations, JWST spectroscopy yielded for the first time the auroral abundances in galaxies at $z \sim 1-2$ \citep{2022ApJ...936L..14P,2023ApJ...943...75S, 2023ApJ...958L..11S, 2023MNRAS.525.2087B, 2024ApJ...962...24S,2024ApJ...966..228R}.
+Very soon after the initial observations, JWST spectroscopy yielded for the first time the auroral abundances in galaxies at $z \sim 1-2$ \citep{2022ApJ...936L..14P,2023ApJ...943...75S, 2023ApJ...958L..11S, 2023MNRAS.525.2087B, 2024ApJ...962...24S,2024ApJ...966..228R}, and also at much higher redshifts \citep[e.g.][]{2023MNRAS.518..425C, 2023MNRAS.518..592K}.

 The currently available direct abundances of galaxies with $z>0$ are based on spectra integrated over the entire galaxies.
 However, local Universe studies have shown that the spatial distribution of abundances in star-forming galaxies gives much more information about their formation and evolution than the simple 1D analysis.
 Abundance analyses of H~{\sc ii} regions in local star-forming galaxies \citep{1992MNRAS.259..121V,2010ApJ...723.1255R,2020ApJ...893...96B} reveal that the galactic metallicity is not uniform, in particular, the radial metallicity gradient from the galactic center to the periphery of the disks is almost invariably negative (higher abundances near the galactic center) and shallow. \citet{2014A&A...563A..49S} and \citet{2015MNRAS.450.3254P} examined large numbers of local Universe galaxies to determine that their radial oxygen gradients are remarkably similar and shallow.